Kaltsoon/data-management-and-databases/exercises/sql-exercises-6.md

 ## 19.

-What is the prevalence of academic misconduct at Takkula University?
+What is the prevalence of academic misconduct at the university?
 Find out the percentage of students who have been penalized due to an academic misconduct incident.
 Display the percentage with one decimal place.
 Rename the column as "Misconduct %".

 > [!TIP]
 > When you need to use the total of students as an operand in the percentage calculation, write a subquery in the formula.